drlight17/emailOnAway/README.md

 It must be compiled using Eclipse IDE or something similar.
 See novice instuction [here](https://discourse.igniterealtime.org/t/messages-sent-to-email/61530/10)

 Use build.xml in build folder to build plugin.
+It is for the 4.2.4 Openfire version.

 ![image](https://user-images.githubusercontent.com/37434652/214868791-337d34f5-7127-4adc-a903-4ad840ad8d8a.png)